rstormsf/factual-nodejs-driver/README.md

 });
 ```

-Flag a place that has been relocated to redirect to the new location.
-The *preferred* entity that should persist is passed as a GET parameter.
+Flag a place that has been relocated, so that it will redirect to the new location.
+The *preferred* entity (the current location) is passed as a GET parameter.
+The old location is identified in the URL.
 ```javascript
 factual.post('/t/us-sandbox/4e4a14fe-988c-4f03-a8e7-0efc806d0a7f/flag',
 {